-Racoons, opossums, squirrels and many other animals are highly attracted to pet food.
+Raccoons, opossums, squirrels and many other animals are highly attracted to pet food.
 If you feed pets outdoors, offer food once or twice a day and remove any leftover food as soon as they finish.
 Squirrels are persistent and have been known to chew through heavy plastic bins, so if you store food outside, choose metal containers with tightly fitting lids.

 Secure the Trash

 Food waste in trash cans also invites unwanted wildlife visits.
-Racoons can be particularly difficult to discourage and incredibly ingenious at finding ways into the trash, especially once they’ve enjoyed a meal in a particular location.
+Raccoons can be particularly difficult to discourage and incredibly ingenious at finding ways into the trash, especially once they’ve enjoyed a meal in a particular location.

 Purchase a locking mechanism online or from a home improvement store to keep can lids secure.
 And if your cans routinely get knocked over, you may need to strap them to a fence or pole to keep them upright.

 Small critters love to nest under shrubbery, burrow in heavy mulch and take up residence in tall grass or brush piles.
 To discourage them, trim the branches of shrubs up several inches from the ground, keep grass mowed and promptly remove brush piles.
 Also, avoid over-mulching, especially near the house or at the base of plants